ericmonne/LuwareListImplementation/README.md

 Also, I could've added scenarios with different types other than int, but figured I'd be testing the framework more than anything.

-Most of the tests were written after the code, as I wasn't sure what the code would be like in the first place.

 <b>Implementation</b>:

   <b>Error handling</b> - I took the liberty to practically ignore any error handling or safety code, there's a dozen places I could check if indexes were inside the bounds of the array.